joe-jngigi/joe_jngigi_beta/docs/README.md

 `const lastIndex = CurrentPage * recordsPerPage`, on this piece of code, it is going to indicate, the last number for of the current count of data.
 Simply that means that if we have the first page with 25 records, so last index will hold `number 25` and if we have the second records page, it will have `lastIndex => 2 * 25 = 50`

-`const firstIndex = lastIndex - recordsPerPage` on this it means that the value for the firstIndex is the first number on a new page.
+`const firstIndex = lastIndex - recordsPerPage` on this it means that the value for the `firstIndex` is the first number on a new page.
 So this is; I have 25 records per page, so the new number will be `firstIndex => 50 - 25 = 25`

 ## Function components in TS

-The use of FC after MyFunctionalComponent is a type annotation in TypeScript.
-It explicitly specifies that MyFunctionalComponent is a functional component and gives it the type FC, which is typically imported from the React library.
-FC stands for `Functional Component` and it's a predefined type in TypeScript that helps you define the prop types for functional components.
-It ensures typesafety.
+The use of FC after `MyFunctionalComponent` is a type annotation in TypeScript.
+It explicitly specifies that `MyFunctionalComponent` is a functional component and gives it the type FC, which is typically imported from the React library.
+FC stands for `Functional Component`, and it's a predefined type in TypeScript that helps you define the prop types for functional components.
+It ensures type safety.

 ```TSX
 import React, { FC } from 'react';